 The DNS associates IP addresses with semantically meaningful domain names assigned to computers.
 When a user types “www.itu.int”, the DNS resolves this address in a right-to-left order by first going to the root server (“.”), which gives it the location of the “.int” name server, which in turn provides the location of the “itu.int” name server.
 Here, the root name server is a DNS server that answers requests for the DNS root zone, and re-directs requests for a particular top-level domain (TLD) to that TLD’s name servers.
-There are currently 12 operators running 13 root servers specified with names in the form “letter.root-servers.net”, where the letter ranges from A to M. The [] C, F, I, J, K, L and M servers now exist in multiple locations on different continents to provide decentralized service.
+There are currently 12 operators running 13 root servers specified with names in the form “letter.root-servers.net”, where the letter ranges from A to M. [Instances of the] C, F, I, J, K, L and M servers now exist in multiple locations on different continents to provide decentralized service.